 Bringing Your Mexican Spouse or Partner to Canada

 The process of bringing a foreign spouse or partner into Canada will vary from country to country, but overall, the sponsorship process will remain the same.
 Before you can even consider sponsoring your partner, you will need to obtain a valid marriage license.
 In many cases, this must be done in their home country.
-Keep in mind that you will not be able to apply for sponsorship until you have a marriage license and that your partner will need a visa to travel to Canada with you until their permanent residence status has been finalized.
+Keep in mind that you will not be able to apply for sponsorship until you have a marriage license and that your partner will need an eTA to travel to Canada with you until their permanent residence status has been finalized.